Petco and PetSmart to Stop Selling Treats Made in China

 Published on May 21, 2014

-cat treats made in China from their store shelves amid ongoing concerns about their safety.
+Major pet retailers Petco and PetSmart have announced that they will be eliminating dog and cat treats made in China from their store shelves amid ongoing concerns about their safety.

 Last week, the Food and Drug Administration said that since 2007, it has received more than 1,000 reports of dog deaths and nearly 5,000 reports of dog illnesses after the animals had eaten chicken, duck or sweet potato jerky treats made in China.

 The FDA has long cautioned pet owners about jerky treats from China, but despite years of investigation, it has not been able to identify a specific cause of the pet illnesses.
 The agency is continuing to investigate and is partnering with the Centers for Disease Control and veterinarians from around the country in its efforts.

 Petco said Tuesday it would remove the treats from its 1,300 stores by the end of this year.
 The company said its customers had urged it to drop Chinese-manufactured treats.